 REFUGEES OF BOSNIA AND HERZEGOVINA

-The Ministry has the overall responsibility for the BiH Country Housing Project implementation, management, co-ordination, supervision, follow-up and evaluation.
-It is in charge, inter alia, of the development of sub-projects; the supervision of beneficiary selection; the conclusion of inter-institutional agreements; the submission of procurement plans to the CEB, as well as of monitoring and drafting CHP/sub-project monitoring reports.
+The Ministry had the overall responsibility for the BiH Country Housing Project implementation, management, co-ordination, supervision, follow-up and evaluation.
+It was in charge, inter alia, of the development of sub-projects; the supervision of beneficiary selection; the conclusion of inter-institutional agreements; the submission of procurement plans to the CEB, as well as of monitoring and drafting CHP/sub-project monitoring reports.

 PROJECT IMPLEMENTATION UNITS

-Given the administrative set-up in BiH, the role of the PIUs is ensured separately in the Federation of Bosnia and Herzegovina, in the Republika Srpska and in the District of Brcko.
-Duties are performed by entity institutions responsible for the refugee/IDP/returnee issues, including housing portfolio, as follows:
+Given the administrative set-up in BiH, the role of the PIUs was ensured separately in the Federation of Bosnia and Herzegovina, in the Republika Srpska and in the District of Brcko.
+Duties were performed by entity institutions responsible for the refugee/IDP/returnee issues, including housing portfolio, as follows:

 FEDERATION OF